nikitaeverywhere/edu-text-analysis-experiments/readme.md

-# TF-IDF and Sigma Texts Statical Analysis
+# TF-IDF, Sigma and Other (Experimental) Texts Analysing Tools

 [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) and Sigma analysis written in Python, which outputs results to the convenient *.xlsx spreadsheets for detailed analysis.